react-native-community/cli/docs/commands.md

 Notes: `simulator_name` must be a valid iOS simulator name.
 If in doubt, open your AwesomeApp/ios/AwesomeApp.xcodeproj folder on XCode and unroll the dropdown menu containing the simulator list.
 The dropdown menu is situated on the right hand side of the play button (top left corner).

-Example: this will launch your projet directly onto the iPhone XS Max simulator:
+Example: this will launch your project directly onto the iPhone XS Max simulator:

 ```sh
 react-native run-ios --simulator "iPhone XS Max"